abkafi001/E-Commerce-Site/README.md

 # Environment Setup

 1. Make sure you have a Linux-based/Windows Operating System running on your machine.

-2. Install Node, Docker, Docker-Compose and git.
+2. Install Node, NPM, Docker, Docker-Compose and git.

 3. Clone this repository to your preferred local directory using the following command.

         git clone git@github.com:abkafi001/E-Commerce-Site.git

 # Running The Application